wxsd-sales/video-for-wxcc/README.md

 # Video interaction trigger into WxCC
 In this document we are providing instructions to trigger a video interaction into Webex Contact Center.
-We will be using a Live Chat Inbound Flow fhor this.
+We will be using a Live Chat Inbound Flow for this.

 ## Overview
 Webex Contact Center (WxCC) offers a comprehensive set of integration capabilities.